-According to the Texas Department of Motor Vehicles (TxDMV) individuals who own a motor vehicle but have insufficient proof of ownership may apply for a bonded title, also known as an alternative title or certificate of title.
+According to the Texas Department of Motor Vehicles (TxDMV) individuals who own a motor vehicle but have insufficient proof of ownership may apply for a Certificate of Title Surety Bond, also known as an alternative title, bonded title, or lost title bond.

 The Texas Parks and Wildlife Department (TPWD) allows a similar program for the owners of boats or outboard motors that have a lost or defective title.
 Individuals who are interested in an abandoned vessel that has no proof of ownership may also apply for an alternative title.

 To be approved for an alternative title, a custom Lost Title Bond is required of the applicant.
 In order to qualify, you must be either a Texas resident, military personnel that is stationed in the state, or have a motor vehicle, boat, or outboard motor that was last titled in the State of Texas.
 The vessel must be in your possession and cannot be considered stolen or in any other pending lawsuits.

 Jet Insurance Company provides the Lost Title Bond to act as an assurance to the TxDMV or TPWD that their department will not be held liable for any unknowingly lost or stolen vehicles that have received an alternative title.
 In cases where the true owner of the vehicle comes forward, the surety bond may be used as restitution to cover the financial loss of their property.

 The bond amount for the Lost Title Bond must be 1.5 times the value of the vehicle, boat, or outboard motor; and approval of the limit by the appropriate department is required.

 For motor vehicles that are 25 years or older, the Texas Department of Motor Vehicles will determine and assign the bond value.
 However, appraisals that are found to be less than $4,000 will not be accepted by the TxDMV.